jamesmacaulay/elm-composition-trees/README.md

 There's nothing wrong with this, and in many cases it would be the clearest way of defining such a function.
 But functions like this are often only used once within the body of another function, and often defined using anonymous function syntax.
 Using the composition operators can be a great way of reducing the "clutter" of argument names and guiding the reader to focus more on how data flows through the program.

-In this case we know that since the result is a 2-tuple, we'll somehow need to compose the 2-tuple constructor function `(,)` with _both_ the `.name` and `nameLength` functions, feeding their return values into the first and seconds arguments of `(,)` respectively.
+In this case we know that since the result is a 2-tuple, we'll somehow need to compose the 2-tuple constructor function `(,)` with _both_ the `.name` and `nameLength` functions, feeding their return values into the first and second arguments of `(,)` respectively.
 So we'd like to be able to write something like the following, but it doesn't work:

 ```Elm
 nameWithLength = (,) << .name << nameLength